juntagrico/juntagrico/README.md

 **NOTE:** You might be able to install "brew install mysql" and "brew install postgresql" and "brew install pg" instead (before)

+**NOTE:** On Windows you cannot run ./manage.py something something as seen from now on.
+It goes like this python -m manage something something.

 ## Create DB from scratch

 You can (probably) be guided through the steps above with `make createdb`.
 If that doesn't work, read on...